rs2416/Optimisation_2019/Subsystem_2/README.md

 **Overview:** This study aims to maximise the propulsive force that a paddler with a muscular strength of 125 N can generate in a specific amount of time (180 seconds).

-The outputs of this Optimisation will suggest a personalised Paddle blade design and Paddling Tecnique:
+The outputs of this Optimisation will suggest a personalised Paddle blade design and Paddling Technique:

-**Paddling Tecnique**
+**Paddling Technique**

 - Peak Blade Velocity
 - Stroke Exit Angle